ResourceManager::GetString Method (String^, CultureInfo^)

 The default culture's resources reside in a satellite assembly that could not be found.
 For information about how to handle this exception, see the "Handling MissingManifestResourceException and MissingSatelliteAssemblyException Exceptions" section in the ResourceManager class topic.

 The resource that is returned is localized for the culture specified by the culture parameter.
-If the resource has not been localized for culture, the resource manager probes for a resource by following the steps outlined in the "Resource Fallback Process" section of the Packaging and Deploying Resources topic.
+If the resource has not been localized for culture, the resource manager probes for a resource by following the steps outlined in the "Resource Fallback Process" section of the Packaging and Deploying Resources in Desktop Apps topic.
 If no usable set of resources is found, the resource manager falls back on the default culture's resources.
 If the resource manager cannot load the default culture's resource set, the method throws a MissingManifestResourceException exception or, if the resource set is expected to reside in a satellite assembly, a MissingSatelliteAssemblyException exception.
-If the resource manager can load an appropriate resource set but cannot find a resource named name, the method returns nullptr.
+If the resource manager can load an appropriate resource set but cannot find a resource named name, the method returns null.